singularityhub/sregistry/docs/_docs/client.md

 ```

 In case you are wondering, the token is kept in plaintext at `/home/vanessa/.singularity/remote.yaml`
 so once you specify to use an endpoint, it knows the token.
+If you are having
+issues copy pasting the token into your terminal (I had some when I wanted to
+re-create it) you can also just open up this file and edit the text manually:

 ```
 $ cat /home/vanessa/.singularity/remote.yaml Active: DinosaurCloud